lsst/dp2_lsst_io/docs/tutorials/portal/103/portal-103-5.rst

 Click on Edit ADQL in the upper right-hand corner.

 **2. Set up a query that returns magnitudes.**
-The following query returns the *r*-band cModel and Sersic magnitudes, and their errors, for objects brighter than 25th magnitude in *r*-band.
+The following query returns the *r*-band cModel and Sersic-flux derived magnitudes, and their errors, for objects brighter than 25th magnitude in *r*-band.
-The query uses the ``AS`` functionality to name the newly-calculated magnitude columns.
-The query includes a spatial constraint: a circle with radius 0.2 degrees near the center of the ECDFS field.
+It demonstrates the use of ``AS`` to name computed columns and applies a spatial constraint selecting objects within a 0.2-degree radius near the center of the ECDFS field.

 .. code-block:: SQL